leyendecker/predict-kickstarter-funding/report.md

 |max	|70000.000	|355.000	|91.000

 Please notice that the standard deviation of goal fell from 971902.705 to 11953.016, and backers count standard deviation changed from 1176.745 to 63.195.
+This is beneficial for a machine learning algorithm as stands for a much more normalized dataset and no instance will create a huge impact on the results.

 <center>